nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+Use case: **UC1** - Find student by name

 **MSS**

 1. User requests to list persons
 2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+3. User requests to find a student by name
-4. AddressBook deletes the person
+4. AddressBook displays names

     Use case ends.